-The short answer is good news.
+The short answer to “Can dogs eat carrots?” is good news.
 The better news is that not only can dogs eat carrots, but carrots are actually very healthy for dogs.
 Experts everywhere say carrots are amazing, healthy snacks for our canine friends.
 Dr. Evan Antin of Conejo Valley Veterinary Hospital in Thousand Oaks, California, agrees.
 “Carrots are great,” he says.
 “I feed them to my [dog] Henry every day!
 They offer a low-calorie source of extra food for hungry dogs, are high in fiber and also help to slow down the progression of dental disease.”

 Let’s examine some specifics about carrots for dogs next.